jundalisay/superb/content/en/superphysics/principles/chapter-01.md

   - This mug is made of glass.
 - the metaphysical mug exists in the metaphysical domain, as our idea of what a mug is.
   - This mug-idea is made of aether.
-  - Unlike the physical mug which we can see and touch, this aethereal mug-idea can only be perceived by our thoughts.
+  - Unlike the physical mug which we can see and touch, this aethereal mug-idea can only be perceived by our abstract minds.

 {{< q a="Bacon" >}}